jQuery: How to extract a tag from an HTML response

 Making a website, and using ajax for some things.
 Sometimes things fail and return custom error pages.
 I made them to be helpful, but since you can only see them in the browser developer console, they were a bit of a hassle to look at.

-To see what the error was much easier, I figured I could just parse the returned HTML, extract the message I knew was there, and insert it into the page that way.
+To read the error much easier, I figured I could just parse the returned HTML, extract the message I knew was there, and insert it into the page that way.

 And you’d think the following would work fine: